adambard/learnxinyminutes-docs/csharp.html.markdown

         int _speed; // Everything is private by default: Only accessible from within this class.
                     // can also use keyword private
         public string Name { get; set; }

+        // Properties also have a special syntax for when you want a readonly property
+        // that simply returns the result of an expression public string LongName => Name + " " + _speed + " speed";

         // Enum is a value type that consists of a set of named constants
         // It is really just mapping a name to a value (an int, unless specified otherwise).